Richard Benjamin: Stardom

 Benjamin's first lead role in a film came with an adaptation of the Philip Roth novella, Goodbye, Columbus (1969) with Ali MacGraw.
 It was a critical and commercial hit.

-Benjamin followed it with a key support role in the film of Catch-22 (1970).
+He followed it with a key support role in the film of Catch-22 (1970).
 He was top billed in Diary of a Mad Housewife (1970) from the team of Eleanor and Frank Perry, appearing alongside Carrie Snodgress and Frank Langella.
 He directed his wife off-Broadway in Arf/The Great Airplane Snatch (1969), which ran for five performances.

 Benjamin played the lead in The Marriage of a Young Stockbroker (1971), directed by the producer and the original author of The Graduate, though it was not as successful.
 He acted in a comedy, The Steagle (1971), the directorial debut of designer Paul Sylbert, which was little seen.
 Another box-office flop was the film of Roth's Portnoy's Complaint (1972), the sole directorial effort of Ernest Lehman.

-In 1972, Benjamin returned to Broadway with The Little Black Book, which only ran for nine performances.

-Benjamin then acted in two more successful films, as part of an all-star cast in The Last of Sheila (1973), from a script by Anthony Perkins and Stephen Sondheim, and in Westworld (1973), directed by Michael Crichton and co-starring Yul Brynner.
+In 1972 Benjamin returned to Broadway with The Little Black Book, which only ran for nine performances.
+He then acted in two more successful films, as part of an all-star cast in The Last of Sheila (1973), from a script by Anthony Perkins and Stephen Sondheim, and in Westworld (1973), directed by Michael Crichton and co-starring Yul Brynner.
 The Los Angeles Times stated that by this stage, his image was of "a whining, petulant bore by doing too good a job of acting in a series of sleazy roles."
 He decided to steer away from such roles by turning down a part in The Towering Inferno (which Richard Chamberlain ended up playing).